-According to reports by the World Health Organization in 2004, the number of hospital beds per 10000 people was 5.
-Over the years, this number has almost doubled because the volume of patients has increased and the supply of emergency bed space has not.
-Here is an anecdote from someone below gotten from a social media post.
+According to reports by the World Health Organization in 2004, the number of hospital beds per 10000 was 5.
+Over the years, this number has almost doubled because the volume of patients has increased, and the supply of emergency bed space has not.
+Here is a harrowing experience from someone.